SystemsApproach/tcpcc/algorithm.rst

 earlier variants of TCP, depending on the conditions.
 Short RTT TCP Reno flows tend to be effective in acquiring bottleneck bandwidth, so CUBIC includes a "TCP-friendly" mode where it aims to be just as aggressive as TCP Reno.
-But in other circumstances–notably high bandwidth-delay networks–CUBIC will be able to obtain a bigger share of the bottleneck bandwidth because CUBIC is increasing its window size more quickly.
+But in other circumstances—notably high bandwidth-delay networks—CUBIC will be able to obtain a bigger share of the bottleneck bandwidth because CUBIC is increasing its window size more quickly.
 This brings us back to the discussion of Section 3.3 as to whether "fairness" to incumbent